Getting baby to sleep is a struggle for all parents. So follow these simple principles to maximise you and your child’s happiness and health

 If you’re not familiar with what this is, it’s a type of noise / sound produced by the combination–in equal amounts and intensities – of numerous frequencies within the range of human hearing.
 Simply put, it’s unobtrusive noise that is unvarying and steady, and which is often used to mask the unwanted sound.

-There are many “white noise” machines available on the market, but you don’t need to purchase one to reap its benefits.
-“White noise” can be produced by simply turning on an electric fan in your kid’s room–the constant and low humming will help him sleep better.
+There are many ways to use white noise for sleep.
+It can be produced by simply turning on an electric fan in your kid’s room–the constant and low humming will help him sleep better.
 You can also play relaxing music (in particular nature sounds like waves crashing)–this does the trick, too.

 Take note of lighting.